 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-Four (4) years of the above experience must have involved the coordination of various parties involved in executing bond issues or financial transactions of a complex nature.
+Four (4) years of the General Experience must have involved the coordination of various parties involved in executing bond issues or financial transactions of a complex nature.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-1. College training in Business Management or a closely related field may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience up to a maximum of four (4) years for a Bachelor's degree.
+College training in business management or a closely related field may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.

 JOB CLASS DESIGNATION

-This replaces the existing specification for the same class in Salary Group MP 66 approved effective December 23, 1994.
-(Revised to modify content and adjust Salary Group)
+This replaces the existing specification for the class of Principal Debt Management Specialist in Salary Group MP 70 approved effective October 21, 2011.
+(Revised to add Acknowledgement section and modify content) Final 22-007